HMC Laboratory Ventilation Management Program

 - Name, Signature and contact information of Department Chair authorizing work to proceed

-- who is to do the work, the time for which the work is to be done (start to finish), the work to be done and the necessary precautions
+- Who is to do the work, the time for which the work is to be done (start to finish), the work to be done and the necessary precautions

 During the period covered on the permit, no unauthorized persons shall perform work on any other area of the exhaust or laboratory hood equipment being serviced.
 The HMC Permit-to-Work form can be obtained by contacting the Facilities and Maintenance Office via email at email@example.com.
+The HMC Permit-to-Work form can be found as a fillable PDF download using your HMC Google Account for access.

 Planned or Potential Work That May Cause Loss of Building Exhaust